mozilla/gecko-dev/devtools/docs/contributor/backend/actor-hierarchy.md

 This actor is about observing things.
 It will notify you about:
 * target actors via target-available-form and target-destroyed-form,
-* resources via resource-available-form, resource-updated-form and resource-destroyed-form.
+* resources via resources-available-array, resources-updated-array and resources-destroyed-array.

 ## Resources